Citation, DOI, disclosures and article data

-Erdheim-Chester disease (ECD) is a rare non-Langerhan's cell, non-familial granulomatosis, with widespread manifestations and of highly variable severity 1.
+Erdheim-Chester disease (ECD) is a rare non-Langerhans cell, non-familial multisystemic histiocytosis, with widespread manifestations and of highly variable severity.
+The most common presenting symptom is bone pain.

 Erdheim-Chester disease is a rare, non-inherited disease of middle age with a slight male predominance 6.

-Patients may present with a focal symptoms through to multi-system involvement and failure 5.
+Patients may present with a variety of symptoms, ranging from focal neurological deficits to multiorgan failure 5.
 The most common presenting symptom is bone pain.
-Patients may also present with focal neurological signs, exophthalmos, retroperitoneal fibrosis, diabetes insipidus, and dyspnoea due to extra-skeletal involvement of these systems.
+Patients may also present with focal neurological signs, exophthalmos, retroperitoneal fibrosis, diabetes insipidus, and dyspnea due to extraskeletal involvement of these systems.

 Erdheim-Chester disease is a systemic lipogranulomatous disorder with infiltration by lipid-laden histiocytes (foamy macrophages), Touton giant cells and a variable amount of background fibrosis 2.
-In contrast to histiocytosis X no S-100 nor CD1 are detected 1.
+In contrast to Langerhans cell histiocytosis (LCH), no S-100 nor CD1 are detected 1, but CD68 is positive 10.
+It is associated with BRAF (V600E) mutations 14.

 Musculoskeletal involvement is most common, with multifocal extraskeletal involvement seen in 30-50% of patients 1,2.